 Now that you know how to improve team management skills and what it takes to lead a team effectively, here are some tips on what not to do:

-Micromanaging is one of the most detrimental habits a manager can have and big fat no for effective team management.
+Micromanaging is one of the most detrimental habits a manager can have and a big fat no for effective team management.
 It is best practice to trust your team to do their job.
-Leaving your team to do their job without you constantly hovering over their shoulder will not only highlight your confidence in them to do a good job, but it will also give you time to complete your own tasks — a win win for everyone really.
+Leaving your team to do their job without you constantly hovering over their shoulder will not only highlight your confidence in them to do a good job, but it will also give you time to complete your own tasks — a win-win for everyone really.
 Also, having that level of trust established will enhance the working relationships between you and your team members.

 Don’t be unapproachable

 One of the worst atrocities you could possibly perform as a manager is not creating an open dialogue with your team.
 Communication is vital for obvious reasons, but welcoming a two-way conversation where feedback is discussed can do wonders for your team’s development and for yours as well as it’s another way to solidify trust.
 Creating a transparent environment can make your team feel more at ease.

 Remember you’ll have different personalities in your team, so how you deal with one person may not be the best way to approach another.
 For example, there will be individuals who may not take constructive criticism as well as others, so adapt your approach when providing feedback.
 Applying diversity to your managing style is the key to tackling this.
 You have to be consistent while using different approaches.